devlauer/ddlutils/src/site/sphinx/welcome.rst

 **DdlUtils** is a small, easy-to-use component for working with Database Definition (DDL) files.

-As of Fall, 2016, the DdlUtils work is no longer active.

 The website, downloads, and issue tracker all remain open, though the issue tracker is read-only.
 The mailing lists have been closed down, but old mail can be browse in the mailing list archives.

 Database Definition (DDL) files are XML files that contain the definition of a database schema, e.g. tables and columns.
-These files can be fed into DdlUtils via its Ant task or programmatically in order to create the corresponding database or alter it so that it corresponds to the DDL.
+These files can be fed into DdlUtils programmatically in order to create the corresponding database or alter it so that it corresponds to the DDL.
 Likewise, DdlUtils can generate a DDL file for an existing database.